nvlled/notes/wet-yagnis.md

 or simplify code by means hiding irrelevant details under a name or idea.
 In programming, one way to hide details is through functions.
-You can also think of it as a way of extending your programming language's or domain's vocabulary.
+You can also think of it as a way of extending your domain or programming language's vocabulary.
 Note how duplication is completely absent from this definition.
 Although both abstraction and DRY'ing involves putting code behind a common name, the intent is very different.
 DRY/WET is tangent to the process of making an abstraction.
-That is to say, if you creating a function/class for the purpose removing duplicated code, you are by definition not creating an abstraction.
+That is to say, if you creating a function/class for the sole purpose removing duplicated code, you are by definition not creating an abstraction.